How to grind tobacco at home. Drying tobacco at home

 Photo: Tobacco fermentation cabinet

 Craftsmen make special fermentation cabinets with their own hands.
-The required temperature is constantly maintained in them.
-You can see more about this in the following videos:
+They are constantly maintained at the required temperature.
+You can watch more about this in the following videos:

 It's no secret that the filling of modern cigarettes is more of a pulp and paper mixture with the addition of combustion activators than real tobacco.
-Therefore, many lovers practice self-growing tobacco and making cigarettes on their own.
+Therefore, many amateurs practice growing tobacco on their own and making cigarettes on their own.

-In addition to the correct choice of variety and compliance with agricultural cultivation techniques, in order to obtain a high-quality smoking mixture, you will need to know how to properly dry tobacco samosad.
+In addition to choosing the right variety and following agricultural cultivation techniques, to obtain a high-quality smoking mixture you will need to know how to properly dry self-sown tobacco.

-It is best to dry tobacco leaves in a room with low humidity and little air circulation.
-Most often, an ordinary barn is used for this purpose.
+It is best to dry tobacco leaves in a room with low humidity and poor air circulation.
+Most often, an ordinary shed is used for this purpose.

-It is advisable to dry tobacco leaves at home by stringing them on a cord to ensure the most uniform air access to all leaves.
-The duration of the preliminary stage of drying (languishing) of tobacco is several days.
-A sign of proper drying of tobacco leaves is the partial yellowing of the leaf blade, the absence of signs of decay and the preservation of green color on the main part of the leaf area.
-After that, you can proceed to the so-called fixation stage, in which the tobacco leaves are completely dried.
+It is advisable to dry tobacco leaves at home by stringing them on a cord to ensure the most uniform access of air to all leaves.
+The duration of the preliminary stage of drying (simmering) tobacco is several days.
+A sign of proper drying of tobacco leaves is partial yellowing of the leaf blade, no signs of rotting, and preservation of the green color in the main part of the leaf area.
+After this, you can proceed to the so-called fixation stage, during which the tobacco leaves are completely dried.

-An important requirement for drying tobacco at home is the absence of strong winds in the area where frames with tobacco leaves are installed, as strong gusts can damage the leaf plate and render the product unusable.
+An important requirement for drying tobacco at home is the absence of strong wind in the area where the frames with tobacco leaves are installed, since strong gusts can damage the leaf plate and render the product unusable.

 There are several ways to dry smoking tobacco at home.
-One of the most common options is to dry tobacco in the sun.
-To do this, the leaves are strung on cords, fixed in special frames, and exposed to a place lit by the sun.
+One of the most common options is to dry the tobacco in the sun.
+To do this, the leaves are strung on cords secured in special frames and placed in a sunlit place.

-The length of time to dry the tobacco will depend on a variety of factors.
-First of all, weather conditions play a role: temperature and humidity, the presence and strength of the wind, and so on.
-In addition, the variety of tobacco, the characteristics of the soil on which it was grown, and similar conditions affect.
-In most cases, the drying period for tobacco at home is between 20 and 40 days, depending on the factors listed above.
+How long to dry your tobacco will depend on many factors.
+First of all, weather conditions play a role: air temperature and humidity, the presence and strength of wind, and so on.
+In addition, the type of tobacco, the characteristics of the soil on which it was grown, and similar conditions have an influence.
+In most cases, the period for drying tobacco at home is from 20 to 40 days, depending on the factors listed above.

 There are also special rooms where you can dry tobacco.
-In particular, during steam drying, pipes pass through the room in which the leaves are dried, providing high temperature and low humidity.
-However, these methods are not always suitable.
+In particular, with steam drying, pipes pass through the room in which the leaves are dried, providing high temperature and low humidity.
+However, the use of such methods is not always suitable.
 For example, Turkish tobacco can only be dried in the sun.

-The next step is the fermentation of the leaves, which consists in the transformation of a number of substances.
-Contained in tobacco leaves and their acquisition of properties that favorably affect the smell and taste properties of the resulting smoke.
+The next stage is fermentation of the leaves, which consists of the transformation of a number of substances.
+Contained in tobacco leaves and their acquisition of properties that favorably affect the smell and taste of the resulting smoke.

-Regarding the question of whether tobacco leaves can be dried in the oven, a clarification will need to be made.
-It is not recommended to dry fresh smoking tobacco leaves in this way, since if the moisture evaporates too quickly, the required chemical composition of the leaf will not be provided, which will cause a deterioration in the taste of the manufactured smoking mixture.
+Regarding the question of whether tobacco leaves can be dried in the oven, clarification will be required.
+Drying fresh leaves of smoking tobacco using this method is not recommended, since if the moisture evaporates too quickly, the required chemical composition of the leaf will not be provided, which will cause a deterioration in the taste of the smoking mixture being produced.

-An oven is usually used to ferment tobacco, the final step in preparing the leaves of this plant for use as a smoking blend.
-To do this, the midrib is removed from the leaves previously dried in the manner described above, cut into thin strips and placed in glass jars, filling them by two-thirds.
+The oven is usually used to ferment tobacco, the final stage of preparing the leaves of this plant for use as a smoking mixture.
+To do this, the midrib of the leaves, previously dried in the manner described above, is removed, cut into thin strips and placed in glass jars, filling them two-thirds.
 The jars are hermetically sealed with lids, placed in the oven and the temperature is set to about 50 degrees for seven days.

-The situation regarding whether it is possible to dry tobacco leaves in the microwave is actually the same.
-The procedure for drying tobacco in this technique cannot be carried out, but if desired, the chemical composition of the leaf and the taste of smoke can be corrected, this method can be used.
-Only in this case, the fermentation time is reduced to several minutes.
+The situation regarding whether it is possible to dry tobacco leaves in the microwave is actually similar.
+The procedure for drying tobacco cannot be carried out using this technique, but if you want to adjust the chemical composition of the leaf and the taste of the smoke, this method can be used.
+Only in this case the fermentation time is reduced to several minutes.
 The method of preparing the leaves for fermentation is similar to that used for the oven.

 I ferment tobacco in a modern electric oven.

-It has a function of setting the temperature from + 50 ° C. Here I put it on the lowest temperature.
-The fermentation process in this case lasts only 5 to 7 days.
-At the same time, energy consumption is minimal, since the heaters in the stove are switched on only a few times a day for a short time in order to maintain the set temperature.
+It has a function for setting the temperature from +50°C. So I set it to the lowest temperature.
+The fermentation process lasts only 5 to 7 days.
+At the same time, energy consumption is minimal, since the heaters in the stove are turned on only a few times a day for a short time to maintain the set temperature.

-Tobacco is fermented only pre-cut.
+I ferment tobacco only pre-cut.
 This makes it easier to control its humidity.
-To do this with a solid sheet is much more difficult.
+Doing this with a whole sheet is much more difficult.

 So point by point:

 1. What equipment do we need?
-Actually the stove or any other space where you can maintain the temperature in the range from +50°C to +60°C (for example, any box with a thermostat and a heater).
-Two - three liter glass jars with hermetically screwed lids.
-That's actually all.
+The stove itself or any other space where the temperature can be maintained in the range from +50°C to +60°C (for example, any box with a thermostat and heater).
+Two to three liter glass jars with hermetically sealed lids.
+That's all.

-2. Completely dry (crumble when crushed) tobacco leaves are slightly moistened with a spray bottle on both sides.
+2. Completely dry (they crumble when crushed) tobacco leaves are slightly moistened with a spray bottle on both sides.
 And put them in piles for one day.
-We cover the stacks on top with polyethylene.
+Cover the tops of the stacks with polyethylene.

-3. The next day, we disassemble the stacks and remove the middle vein from each leaf.
-In this case, the moisture content of the leaf blade is controlled as follows:
+3. The next day, we disassemble the stacks and remove the midrib from each leaf.
+In this case, the humidity of the leaf blade is controlled as follows:

-a) The sheet must not be too damp or break on the bend.
+a) The sheet should not be too damp or break at the bend.

-b) The surface of the sheet must be dry, but at the same time it must have the appearance and elasticity of a thin cloth.
+b) The surface of the sheet should be dry, but at the same time it should have the appearance and elasticity of a thin rag.

-d) We dry the leaves that are too wet a little, putting them in a pile and stirring occasionally.
-We moisten the dry ones and keep them in piles under polyethylene further.
+d) Dry the leaves that are too wet a little, putting them in a pile and stirring occasionally.
+We moisten the dry ones and keep them in piles under polyethylene.

-Why did I write in such detail about what humidity the leaf should have?
-Because the success of fermentation depends on it to the greatest extent.
-You can see what a leaf of tobacco prepared for fermentation looks like in my album on Yandex photos link
+Why did I write in such detail about what humidity a leaf should have?
+Because the success of fermentation largely depends on this.
+You can see what a tobacco leaf looks like prepared for fermentation in my album on Yandex photos link

-4) We cut the tobacco into thin strips of 1 - 2 millimeters.
-Or the thickness to which you are accustomed to smoking it.
-I do this with a noodle cutter (you can buy it in online stores).
+4) Cut the tobacco into thin strips of 1 - 2 millimeters.
+Or at the thickness to which you are accustomed to smoking it.
+I do this using a noodle cutter (you can buy it in online stores).
 It allows you to cut a large amount of tobacco leaf in a minimum time.

-5) Place the chopped tobacco in glass jars, filling them 2/3, so that later the tobacco in them can be easily mixed by simple shaking.
-And we tightly twist them with screw caps.
+5) Place the chopped tobacco in glass jars, filling them 2/3 full, so that later the tobacco in them can be easily mixed by simply shaking.
+And screw them tightly with screw caps.

-6) We put the jars in stacks in the oven and turn it on at a temperature of 50 ° C for five to seven days.
+6) Place the jars in stacks in the oven and turn it on at 50°C for five to seven days.

-7) Pour the fermented tobacco out of the cans onto a flat surface for a little drying.
-When it reaches the humidity habitual for you for smoking, we lay it out in any sealed container for storage.
+7) Pour the fermented tobacco out of the jars onto a flat surface to dry it a little.
+When it reaches the humidity you are used to for smoking, place it in any airtight container for storage.

 A few important points:

 During fermentation, there should be no condensation on the walls of the jars.
-If there is condensation, then this is the most important sign that you put the tobacco for fermentation too wet (take it out of the cans and dry it)
+If there is condensation, then this is the most important sign that you placed the tobacco for fermentation too wet (remove it from the cans and dry it)

-On the second or third day of fermentation, the tobacco begins to smell like honey or other fruity aromas - this is a sure sign that the fermentation is going well.
+On the second or third day of fermentation, the tobacco begins to smell like honey or other fruity aromas - this is a sure sign that fermentation is successful.

-The tobacco leaf used for fermentation must not show signs of residual chlorophyll.
-Chlorophyll is the green pigment that makes the leaves of all plants green.
+The tobacco leaf used for fermentation should have no signs of residual chlorophyll.
+Chlorophyll is a green pigment that causes the leaves of all plants to turn green.

 Green tobacco leaves do not ferment, but rot.

-If, nevertheless, there are areas with greenery on the leaves, they must be cut out before fermentation.
-To avoid such areas, the tobacco leaf immediately after breaking should be properly aged in a dark, warm room.
-And only after languishing, hung up to dry.
-Properly aged tobacco loses its green color completely.
+If, however, there are areas with greenery on the leaves, they must be cut out before fermentation.
+To avoid such areas, the tobacco leaf must be properly cured in a dark, warm room immediately after breaking.
+And only after languishing, it is hung to dry.
+Properly cured tobacco loses its green color completely.

-The fact that it is not necessary to manufacture complex fermentation cabinets with humidity controllers and ventilation.
+Because there is no need to make complex fermentation cabinets with humidity controllers and ventilation.

-The fact that you can ferment small amounts of tobacco right in the apartment.
+Because you can ferment small amounts of tobacco right in your apartment.

 During the fermentation of tobacco, a complex set of changes occurs in its chemical composition and water-physical properties.
-This significantly affects its appearance, smoking advantages and technological properties.
-During fermentation, the light green that remains on the leaves after drying disappears.
-Dark greens take on brown and olive hues.
+This significantly affects its appearance, smoking qualities and technological properties.
+During fermentation, the light green color remaining on the leaves after drying disappears.
+Dark greens acquire brown and olive shades.
 In the main color, dark tones (orange, red, brown) are somewhat enhanced.
-Instead of a raw, grassy smell, a specific pleasant tobacco smell appears.
-These changes noticeably even out the color of the tobacco, improve its color qualities and fragrantness.
-Changes in the chemical composition of tobacco during fermentation (the formation of melanoidins and the destruction of pectin, amino acids and nicotine, qualitative changes in resins and essential oils) improve its taste and aroma: strength decreases, smoking tobacco becomes softer, loses some bitterness.
-At the same time, tobacco fermentation improves the aromatic properties of the smoke, and the combustibility of tobacco increases.
+Instead of a damp, grassy smell, a specific pleasant tobacco smell appears.
+These changes noticeably even out the color of the tobacco and improve its color value and aroma.
+Changes in the chemical composition of tobacco during fermentation (formation of melanoidin and destruction of pectin substances, amino acids and nicotine, qualitative changes in resins and essential oils) improve its taste and aroma: the strength decreases, tobacco becomes softer when smoking, and loses its bitterness to some extent.
+At the same time, tobacco fermentation improves the aromatic properties of smoke and increases the flammability of tobacco.

 Tobacco fermentation conditions

 To put it simply, we need to create conditions under which tobacco fermentation will occur at a temperature of 50-55 degrees and a humidity of 60-70%.
-I do this, I sprinkle dried and pressed tobacco leaves from a spray bottle with water and honey (one teaspoon per 200 ml) for each leaf, one puff.
-Then I put it in two garbage bags and put it on a Russian stove on a bench under the mattress.
-After the furnace is flooded and the tobacco is gradually heated.
+I do this by sprinkling dried and pressed tobacco leaves with water and honey (one teaspoon per 200 ml) from a spray bottle on each leaf, one spray.
+Then I put it in two garbage bags and place it on a Russian stove on a bed under the mattress.
+Afterwards the oven is heated and the tobacco is gradually heated.
 The stove is heated every other day, for 7-10 days.
-Then the leaves are taken out, dried if they are still wet and removed to rest or smoked immediately.
+Then the leaves are taken out, dried, if they are still wet, and put away to rest or smoked immediately.
 You can also use jars instead of bags, but the humidity should be slightly reduced.
 The sheet should not be damp to the touch, but should not break when bent.
-If condensation forms on the walls of the can, you will need to dry the tobacco.
+If condensation forms on the walls of the jar, you will need to dry the tobacco.
 This method is good for villagers who still have Russian stoves.

 Types of tobacco fermentation

-You can use ovens with a heating temperature within 50 degrees.
-The whole process is the same as on the oven, only it is more convenient to ferment in jars.
-If there is no stove, and the wife does not provide an oven, then we wait for the heating season and use central heating batteries or make a fermentation cabinet.
-As heating elements in the cabinet, you can use incandescent lamps, electric rugs, and experimentally achieve a temperature of 50-55 degrees.
-To distribute heat evenly in the cabinet, put a cooler from the computer.
-The cabinet is best made from non-combustible material.
-Leaves in jars during fermentation are better to lay whole (not cut).
+You can use ovens with heating temperatures within 50 degrees.
+The whole process is the same as in the oven, only it is more convenient to ferment in jars.
+If there is no stove, and the wife does not provide an oven, then we wait for the heating season and use central heating radiators or make a fermentation cabinet.
+You can use incandescent lamps, electric mats as heating elements in the cabinet and experimentally achieve a temperature of 50-55 degrees.
+To ensure that the heat in the closet is distributed evenly, install a computer cooler.
+It is better to make the cabinet from non-flammable material.
+It is better to put whole leaves (not cut) into jars during fermentation.

-Sunlight can also be used to ferment tobacco.
-To do this, we take a sleeve of a double film, put a container with water or several containers in it and place it inside the tobacco casting in boxes and wrap both edges of the sleeve as tightly as possible.
-Once every three days, lightly ventilate.
-In good hot weather, the process will take about two weeks.
-The disadvantage of this fermentation is that tobacco will have to be fermented by this method next year, unless of course you live not in the south.
-By the same type, you can use a greenhouse by hanging tobacco under the ridge.
-The process in the greenhouse will take longer than in the sleeve.
+Solar heat can also be used to ferment tobacco.
+To do this, take a sleeve of double film, place a container of water or several containers in it and place it inside the cast tobacco in boxes and wrap both edges of the sleeve as tightly as possible.
+Lightly ventilate every three days.
+In good hot weather the process will take about two weeks.
+The disadvantage of this fermentation is that the tobacco will have to be fermented using this method next year, unless of course you live in the south.
+You can use the same type of greenhouse by hanging tobacco under the ridge.
+The process in a greenhouse will take longer than in a sleeve.

-Tobacco fermentation at home is not suitable for everyone, for whatever reasons, and therefore the easiest way is to do nothing with tobacco.
-After a year or two of storage, he himself will take smoking qualities.
+Fermenting tobacco at home is not suitable for everyone, due to some reasons, and therefore the easiest way is to do nothing with the tobacco.
+After a year or two of storage, it will take on smoking qualities on its own.
 Fermentation in tobacco takes place constantly, and the difference in its taste depends only on time.
-The older the tobacco, the better its smoking qualities, provided that it is stored hermetically.
+The older the tobacco, the better its smoking qualities, provided that it is stored airtight.

-There is another way to process tobacco: tobacco fermentation in the microwave.
-But this method is more suitable for quick softening of tobacco, we select the number of cycles and power experimentally by experimenting with small batches.
-You can also slightly reduce the strength of tobacco in this way.
-But in the end, the microwave still does not give the desired result.
-I tried, I was not particularly impressed with the result, maybe you will like it.
+There is another way to process tobacco: fermentation of tobacco in the microwave.
+But this method is more suitable for quickly softening tobacco; we select the number of cycles and power experimentally by experimenting with small batches.
+This method can also slightly reduce the strength of tobacco.
+But in the end, the microwave still won’t give the desired result.
+I tried it, I wasn’t particularly impressed with the result, maybe you’ll like it.

-Varieties of tobacco that do not require fermentation: Kentucky barley, it does not contain sugar and can be smoked immediately after drying.
-The jubilee new 142 of it is said to have been made before.
+Tobacco varieties that do not require fermentation: Kentucky Barley, it contains no sugar and can be smoked immediately after drying.
+The anniversary new 142 is said to have been made from it before.
 But, it is better to let any tobacco rest for 2-3 months.

 Buy tobacco